 Bilingual pupils at St Marylebone School can participate in two voluntary English teaching projects.
 Some teach primary school children who are learning English as an additional language, and others help Marylebone School’s adult teachers to teach English to parents who need help with their English.

-day at IH London is a really important preparation for the pupils – to show them useful classroom techniques and build their teaching confidence.
+The ELT training day at IH London is a really important preparation for the pupils – to show them useful classroom techniques and build their teaching confidence.

 Why did you want to get involved with teaching adolescents?